 But it's not clear where residents can direct their complaints.
-The environmental licence registry lists two contact persons for the Western Scrap file, but both are no longer working in the environmental approvals department.
+The environmental licence registry lists two contact persons for the Western Scrap file, but neither still work in the environmental approvals department.
 There are no inspection or monitoring reports on file, so it's difficult for residents to know what the province has done to hold the business accountable.